ThomasKrenn/awesome-computer-graphics-resources/README.md

 ### 2D Libraries

 * [Blend2d](https://github.com/blend2d/blend2d) Blend2D is a high performance 2D vector graphics engine written in C++ and released under the Zlib license.
-* [Skia](https://skia.org/) Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms
+* [Skia](https://skia.org/) Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.
+* [Anti-Grain Geometry AGG](https://agg.sourceforge.net) High Fidelity 2D Graphics
+* [libart](https://levien.com/libart/) Libart is a library for high-performance 2D graphics.
+It is currently being used as the antialiased rendering engine for the Gnome Canvas.
+* [geometry-central.net](https://github.com/nmwsharp/geometry-central) Applied 3D geometry in C++, with a focus on surface meshes.
+* [FastUIDraw](https://github.com/intel/fastuidraw) FastUIDraw is a library that provides a higher performance Canvas interface.
+It is designed so that it always draws using a GPU.

 ## Image Manipulation and Storage